-The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.
+The term “geriatric syndromes” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 However, there are many things a person can do to prevent, manage, and possibly cure geriatric syndromes to improve quality of life.